hershd23/buzzdb-docs/docs/part1/lab2.rst

 ~~~~~~~

 85% of your grade will be based on whether or not your code passes the
 autograder test suite.
-10% will be awarded if your implementation meets
+Remaining, 15% will be awarded if your implementation meets
 the requirements listed in the implementation section(correctly handling
 the latches).
-5% is for code quality.
 We will award partial marks for
 submissions that fail the autograder test suite (based on the writeup).